andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 model_settings = list(varlocations)
 Calling prepare_diagram, it silently ignored varlocations. dag_list = prepare_diagram(dag_model, model_settings)
-Should give an error message.
+Should give an error message. **DONE.**

-* I added another example to vignette E, one arrow placement is wrong, see vignette.
-You should show that diagram in your Metrum talk :) (I can tell you more)
+* I added another example to vignette E, one arrow placement is wrong, see vignette. **DONE**

 * Would be good if each for loop in the ggplot code is labeled.
-Other further comments in that code wouldn't hurt either :)
+Other further comments in that code wouldn't hurt either :)  **DONE**

 * The goldilocks example in D looks good when run interactively but squished when knitted.
 I noticed that in general that figures look different when knitting versus printing.
 Same issue with the circle for P in that vignette.
 Do you know a way to get those closer aligned?
-(Might be some knitr setting, not sure).
+(Might be some knitr setting, not sure).  **DONE**

 * At this stage, I suggest we merge the develop over to main, clean up/delete any other branches, and just work off main.
-This way I can ask others to install from github and play with it.
+This way I can ask others to install from github and play with it.  **DONE!!!!**